Kevin S. Lauterjung

 Vice Chair, Board of Directors

-David Bronson is Emeritus Staff at the Cleveland Clinic, Vice Chairman of the Board of Commissioners of The Joint Commission, and President Emeritus of the American College of Physicians.
+David Bronson is Emeritus Staff at the Cleveland Clinic, Chairman of the Board of Commissioners of The Joint Commission, and President Emeritus of the American College of Physicians.
 He has served on Better Health Partnership’s Leadership Team since 2007 and as chair of its Clinical Advisory Committee from 2007-2010.
 Dr. Bronson is a Professor of Medicine at Case Western Reserve University and at the Cleveland Clinic Lerner College of Medicine.
 At Cleveland Clinic, he served on the Board of Governors, Board of Trustees and as a member of the Executive Management Team.
 Dr. Bronson also is Immediate Past Chair of the Board of Directors of the American Medical Group Association.

 Patty Starr is Executive Director of Health Action Council, a nonprofit corporation.
 HAC serves as the voice of many of Ohio’s most prominent employers on healthcare issues and facilitates common projects to improve the quality and moderate the cost of the health care benefits they purchase for almost 2 million healthcare lives.
 Prior to joining HAC, Patty was the Senior Director Health Insurance and Benefits of the Council of Small Enterprises, a regional organization that offers benefit programs to over 9,000 small business members and covered approximately 150,000 lives.
 Patty has over a decade of experience in health insurance product development and sales that focused on individual consumers and small business owners.
 She was President and Founder of The Ark Individual Insurance Brokerage a brokerage.
 Patty earned a bachelor’s degree in business administration from Cleveland State University.